KelvinShadewing/supertux-advance/LEVELDESIGN.md

 * **fg** - Foreground tiles.
 These are drawn on top of actors and water.

+* **mg** - Midground tiles.
+Draw behind actors but above background.
+Used for extra decoration.

 * **bg** - Background tiles.
 Drawn behind actors.

 * **solid** - Pink blocks define solid geometry for the level.
 The green blocks are used to make ladders.

+## Level Size

+Level dimensions should have an area around 320x20 tiles.
+Levels don't need to be purely horizontal, but should have a similar area so that they aren't too long.
+Rather than use checkpoints, I prefer to have a higher quantity of short levels.
+The reason for this is level achievements: coins, enemies, and secrets.
+Starting over from a checkpoint means losing the chance of getting these without having to backtrack.
+A level that's short enough to comfortably play from the beginning mitigates this.